benley/aurora-jsonnet/README.md

 | `aurproxy/templates/aurproxy_aurorajobs.jsonnet` | Unconfigured template of an aurproxy service. |
 | `aurproxy/templates/nginx.conf.template`         | A config file used by aurproxy; it is delivered verbatim into the job sandbox. |

+Alongside each of the files that actually produces a job or jobs there should also be a `generated.<name>.json` file containing the result of jsonnet evaluating `<name>.json`.
+Normally you would not check these in, but they are here for the sake of demonstration.

 This stuff is still evolving, and the aurproxy example currently needs a patched version of aurora.pex that understands json files with a `{ "jobs": [job1, job2, ...] }` structure.